The attribution crisis: AI cites everyone except the source

 Syndication has always been a double-edged sword for publishers.
 It extends reach but dilutes brand attribution.
 In the AI era, this tradeoff has become dramatically worse.

-Consider the mechanics: Reuters publishes an investigation on reuters.com.
-Within hours, it appears on Yahoo News, MSN, Google News, dozens of regional newspaper sites that license Reuters wire content, and hundreds of blogs that quote excerpts.
+Consider the mechanics: a publisher releases an investigation.
+Within hours, it appears on multiple aggregator sites, dozens of regional newspaper sites that license the wire content, and hundreds of blogs that quote excerpts.
 Each of these copies generates its own backlinks, social shares, and Reddit discussions.
-The AI training corpus now contains one reuters.com version and 40+ copies.
+The AI training corpus now contains one original version and 40+ copies.

 When AI systems generate a response about that topic, corpus frequency dictates which URL gets cited.
-The Yahoo News version, with its massive domain authority and traffic, often wins.
+The aggregator version, with its massive domain authority and traffic, often wins.
 The journalist who spent six months on the investigation gets no AI attribution.

 | Syndication Scenario | Original Publisher Citation Rate | Syndicated Copy Citation Rate | Net Attribution Effect |